Dron & Dickson: History

 Founded in 1927, Dron & Dickson supplied explosives to the mining and quarry industries, until the company changed direction towards the oil and gas industry during the 1970s.
 The company's initial function within the oil and gas industry was to provide a lighting design service for offshore accommodation modules.
 As market requirements changed, Dron & Dickson shifted its focus to offer product supply and maintenance.

-In 1993 the company was awarded its first ex maintenance and inspection management contract.
+In 1993 the company was awarded its first ex maintenance and inspection management contract. it now holds over 15 terms contracts (2022) across a range of energy and industrial sectors.

 Locations

 Originally based in Scotland and headquartered in Stirling, the company has other bases in Aberdeen, Hull, Lowestoft, Stirling and Runcorn.

 The company now operates across the UK, Europe, North Africa, the Middle East, the CIS, and Asia.